-String a simple strand of fishing line from the ceiling to help your climbing plants grow to new heights.
-The right string and the right plant will combine to produce spectacular results as your vines go up, up, and away.
+Take a climbing vine to new heights.
+This invisible trellis will have you reaching for more.
+String a simple strand of fishing line from the ceiling to help your climbing plants grow like never before.
+The right string and the right plant will combine to produce spectacular results as your vines grow.